-The possibility of annulment should be the last of your concerns.
+The possibility of annulment should be the least of your concerns.
 But in case things don’t work out, remember that civil annulment typically costs Php 150,000 and can be completed within a year if done in courts specializing in annulment cases.

 On the other hand, church annulment, which is required only if you’re planning to get married in the church again, may require up to 3 years of hearings, consultations, and seminars before it takes effect.

 j.
 Lastly, an expensive church wedding doesn’t guarantee a successful marriage.